Facebook Tips & Strategies

 By Spencer Lanoue

 You've got a fresh list of Facebook leads, but turning those names into paying customers feels like a completely different challenge.
-A successful ad campaign is only the first step, the magic truly happens in the follow-up.
-This guide breaks down the actionable steps for creating a follow-up strategy that converts leads into loyal customers without making you feel pushy or overwhelmed.
+A successful ad campaign is only the first step, the real magic happens in the follow-up.
+This guide breaks down actionable steps for creating a follow-up strategy that converts leads into loyal customers without making you feel pushy or overwhelmed.

 Act Fast: The First Hour is Your Biggest Advantage